thawornwit/pontstrader/README.md

   - Price information will be shown
   - You are asked to choose to sell for Last, Ask, Bid or Custom
   - Choose the amount you would like to sell
-  - Recheck your input and confirm the sell if everything looks find
+  - Recheck your input and confirm the sell if everything looks fine
 <img width="25%" height="25%" src="img/sell.png">

 #### 3. Buy and Sell